yoannmoinet/notee/readme.md

 ## How to use

-Simply prefix your commands with `n` to get a notification at the end of a long running command.
+Simply prefix your commands with `n` to get a notification once it completes.

 ```bash
 n git clone git@github.com:yoannmoinet/notee.git